Pediatric Abdominal Pain at Pediatric Clinic DRHC Dubai

 - Esophagitis, gastritis, gastric and duodenal ulcer, H pylori infection.

-- Child present with chronic epigastric pain; early satiety and nausea.
+- The child presents with chronic epigastric pain, early satiety, and nausea.

-- Endoscopic investigation is generally indicated treatment with H2 receptor blockers, proton pump inhibitor and erythromycin, Flagyl for H pylori infections.
+- Endoscopic investigation is generally indicated for treatment with H2 receptor blockers, proton pump inhibitors, and erythromycin, Flagyl for H pylori infections.

 - Abdominal migraine:

-- Periodic nausea, vomiting, abdominal pain, that last 6-8 hours with intervals of weeks or months with no symptoms or signs.
-Treatment is usually with antiemetic or migraine medications.
+- Periodic nausea, vomiting, and abdominal pain that last 6-8 hours with intervals of weeks or months, with no symptoms or signs.
+Treatment is usually with antiemetics or migraine medications.

 - Lactose Intolerance:

-- Diagnosis: Hydrogen breath test after lactose ingestion and the treatment is free lactose diet.
+- Diagnosis: Hydrogen breath test after lactose ingestion, and the treatment is a free lactose diet.

-- Barium enema and colonoscopy is indicated for diagnosis.
+- Barium enema and colonoscopy are indicated for diagnosis.

-- Treatment with prednisolone, special diet and sometimes surgical intervention.
+- Treatment with prednisolone, a special diet, and sometimes surgical intervention.

 - Familial Mediterranean fever: